fmassa1/student-collab-hub/README.md

 - [ ] upload pictures instead of url

 ## Project Page
-- [--] front end for searching by tags
-- - - - fix making sure projects contain all selected tags, not just
 - [ ] front end for sorting projects based on likes, views, etc
 - [ ] search bar